 - Their official language is Bahasa Indonesia which is similar to Malaysian and throughout Indonesia in general

 - If you can use just a couple of Indonesian words, this will give you big smile in return, even if you simply use “Pagi” (morning) and “Terima Kasih” (thank you), it will be hugely appreciated.

 - A free 30 day visa is given at the time of arrival in Indonesia (not for all countries, check with your embassy).

-- There are five ATM’s on the island so you don’t have to bring wads of cash.
+- There are seven ATM’s on the island so you don’t have to bring wads of cash.

 - Bring a small torch for the evening as there are parts of the island that do not have lights, especially if you want to watch the sunset on the west coast and walk to the east coast for dinner.

 - All toilets for the restaurants are “public” so carry a small packet of tissues and antibacterial handwash in your bag as they don’t always have toilet paper or hand washing facilities.